GojuNoah/freeCodeCamp-RWDC-Projects/A-Tribute/README.md

 # A Tribute
-A tribute page for Nikola Tesla, built with HTML and CSS as part of freeCodeCamp's Responsive Web Design Certification.
+A tribute page for Nikola Tesla and it is the second certification project, built with HTML and CSS as part of freeCodeCamp's Responsive Web Design Certification.

 ## Technologies Used
 - HTML